liangliang1120/iOS-app/Dicee-iOS13/README.md

 ## Knowledge

 * How to clone an existing Xcode project from GitHub.
-* Create an app with behaviour and functionality.
+* Create an app with behavior and functionality.
 * Create links between the Interface Builder files and code using IBActions and IBOutlets.
 * Get familiar with the Xcode code editor.
 * * Learn to use comments to annotate code.